-"People have a hard time getting over someone because the questions of 'how' and 'why' are often unanswered," Dr. Marianna Strongin, a clinical psychologist and founder of Strong In Therapy, tells Bustle.
-Dr. Strongin explains that it can also be difficult to cope with rejection because it leaves the mind mulling over countless possibilities and explanations.
+It is the pesky unknowns, after all, that make it tough to move on.
+"People have a hard time getting over someone [when] the questions of 'how' and 'why' are [left] unanswered," Marianna Strongin, Psy.D., a clinical psychologist, tells Bustle.
+It’s things like “How could they do this to me?” or “Why did they say that?” that tend to echo through the mind, making it impossible to forgive and forget.
+And coping with rejection can leave the mind mulling over countless possibilities and explanations.

-One way to attempt to resolve any anger, confusion, or hurt you may be experiencing is by contacting your ex and attempting to have a "closure talk."
-However, whether you haven't spoken or seen each other in five months or five years, figuring out what to say and how to reach out to your ex can feel as painful as sitting through Cats.
+One way to attempt to resolve any anger, confusion, or hurt you may be experiencing is by contacting your ex and attempting to have a "closure talk” in order to move forward.
+However, whether you haven't spoken or seen each other in five months or five years, figuring out what to say and how to reach out to your ex can feel painful — so it helps to have some pointers.

 If you open up the communication waves with your ex, and they don't respond in a positive way (or at all), know that their behavior isn't a reflection of you or your relationship.
 According to Bennett, there's no way to predict how your ex will feel post-breakup, so it's best to prepare yourself for an underwhelming reaction.
 For Alicia, 37, that meant asking for remorse that her ex wasn't able to provide.
 "I once reached out to a guy six months after he ghosted me," she says.
 "We went out for coffee, and he asked if we could be friends.
 I told him before I would consider it, I'd need an apology from him.
 I never got that apology."

-Dr. Marianna Strongin, clinical psychologist and founder of Strong In Therapy
+Marianna Strongin, Psy.D., clinical psychologist and founder of Strong In Therapy